 What does post-separation abuse involve?: A look at the latest research

 Kathryn J. Spearman and colleagues at Johns Hopkins University/University of Illinois recently released a very helpful research article on post-separation abuse.

-Frequently in current practice, cases of post-separation fulled by an abuser’s obsession with harming their ex-partner are mis-labelled as ‘high conflict cases’.
-However, this is wrong.
-The term ‘high conflict’ is misleading and damaging in these cases, because it makes it seem as though both parties are to blame for the ‘conflict’.
+Frequently in current practice, cases of post-separation fueled by an abuser’s obsession with harming their ex-partner are mis-labeled as ‘high conflict cases’.

 In reality that is not what is happening.

 Spearman and colleagues define post-separation abuse as “the ongoing, willful pattern of intimidation of a former intimate partner including legal abuse, economic abuse, threats and endangerment to children, isolation and discrediting, and harassment and stalking” (Spearman et al, 2022, p.
 1).